khandy21yo/btran/README.md

 	  or subtract channel numbers, for example.
 	- FIELD statements a;so have no equivelent C++ translation.
 	- RMS operations have no equivelent in C++.
+	- Data errors, such as entering letters when numbers are wanted, will cause odd behaviour.
+It can get the stream stuck.
+Right nowm it should act as if '0' was entered.
+Not easy to fix without introducing massive amounts of code.
 - Error handling
 	- ON ERROR GOTO, RESUME, etc. are not easily translated.
 It is somewhat lige a subroutine, but not closely enoug to translate well.